Archmage-Coalition/dndreams/src/main/resources/lore.md

 The power of mind and soul, embodied by the Spirit World, the Moon, and the affliction.

 ## Wrath
-The power of hatred and retribution, embodied by the Nether, fire, and electricity.
+The power of hatred and retribution, embodied by the Nether, fire, and the crimson.

 # The Materials
 The many materials of the world reflect different elements and their nuances.